relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 primary goal of DevOps, then you run the risk of pursuing various automation projects that don't have a common goal.
-In this case, automation for the sake of automation is like a sailboat that’s favored by the winds but doesn’t have a rudder to guide it.
-In this case, you're just going nowhere fast.
+In this case, automation for the sake of automation is like a sailboat that’s favored by the winds but doesn’t have a rudder to guide it--you're just going nowhere fast.

 **Second: DevOps is not about bringing Dev and Ops together**.
 If all you're doing is coaxing them to work within the same room (physical or